A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Abstract

 \section{Abstract}

-{\bf Abstract\\} Stars captured by black holes (BHs) can be torn apart by strong tidal forces, producing electromagnetic flares.
-To date, more than 100 tidal disruption events (TDEs) have been observed, each involving invariably normal gaseous stars whose debris falls onto the BH, sustaining the flares over years\cite{Gezari2021, Saxton2021}.
+{\bf Abstract\\} Stars getting close enough to black holes (BHs) can be torn apart by strong tidal forces, producing electromagnetic flares.
+To date, more than 100 tidal disruption events (TDEs) have been observed, each involving invariably normal gaseous stars whose debris falls onto the BH, sustaining the flares over years.
 White dwarfs (WDs), which are the most prevalent compact stars and a million times denser--and therefore tougher--than gaseous stars, can only be disrupted by intermediate-mass black holes (IMBHs) of $10^{2}$--$10^{5}$ solar masses.
-WD-TDEs are considered to generate more powerful and short-lived flares, but their evidence has been lacking\cite{Maguire2020}.
+WD-TDEs are considered to generate more powerful and short-lived flares, but their evidence has been lacking.
 Here we report observations of a fast and luminous X-ray transient \src{} detected by Einstein Probe.
 Its one-day-long X-ray peak as luminous as $10^{47-49}$\,erg\,s$^{-1}$ showed strong recurrent flares with hard spectra extending to several tens of MeV gamma-rays, as detected by Fermi/GBM and Konus-Wind, indicating relativistic jet emission.
-The jet's X-ray dropped sharply from $3 \times 10^{49}$\,erg\,s$^{-1}$ to around $10^{44}$\,erg\,s$^{-1}$ within 20 days (10 days in the source rest frame).
-These characteristics are inconsistent with any known transient phenomena other than a jetted-TDE evolving over an unprecedentedly short timescale, indicating the disruption of a WD by an IMBH.
-At late times, a new soft component progressively dominates the X-ray spectrum, exhibiting an extreme super-Eddington luminosity, which possibly originates from an accretion disc.
+The jet's X-rays dropped sharply from $3 \times 10^{49}$\,erg\,s$^{-1}$ to around $10^{44}$\,erg\,s$^{-1}$ within 20 days (10 days in the source rest frame).
+These characteristics are inconsistent with any previously known transient phenomena.
+We suggest that this fast-evolving event over the unprecedentedly short timescale arises likely from disruption of a WD by an IMBH.
+At late times, a soft component progressively dominates the X-ray spectrum, reaching a luminosity as high as 10$^{44}$ erg/s, which is consistent with being extreme super-Eddington emission from an accretion disk expected to form in an IMBH-WD TDE.
 WD-TDEs open a new window for investigating the elusive IMBHs and their surrounding stellar environments, and they are prime sources of gravitational waves in the band of space-based interferometers.